rkuma183/wilsonmar.github.io/_posts/2016-08-01-windows-on-apple-mac-osx.md

 ## Microsoft Remote Desktop #

-Windows operating systems come with a <strong>Remote Desktop</strong> app to take over another Windows machine for support, training, etc.
+There are two programs that enable Mac users to access and <strong>take over</strong> Windows servers remotely, using RDP (Remote Desktop Protocol), also known as Terminal Services, which uses port 3389:

+A) <a target="_blank" href="http://www.microsoft.com/en-us/download/details.aspx?id=18140">
+   Remote Desktop Client Connection for Macintosh</a>.

+   RDC_2.1.1_ALL.dmg is 9.4 MB

+B) <a target="_blank" href="http://cord.sourceforge.net/">CoRD on Sourceforge</a>,
+   which is for Mac OS X 10.5—10.8 (obsolete when 10.12 Sierra is out?).

+   CoRD_0.5.7.zip is 3.4 MB

-* Go to <a target="_blank" href="https://itunes.apple.com/us/app/microsoft-remote-desktop/id715768417?mt=12">
+C) <a target="_blank" href="https://itunes.apple.com/us/app/microsoft-remote-desktop/id715768417?mt=12">
-   Microsoft's Remote Desktop for Mac OSX from the Apple Store</a>
+   Microsoft's Remote Desktop for Mac OSX from the Apple Store</a>.

    This is newer than the edition that comes with Microsoft Office for Mac 2011.

 0. Click Get.